 - Natural dietary supplements -- herbs, amino acids, minerals, mega-vitamins -- might be considered natural, but that does not mean they are safe.
 Talk with your health care provider before taking any unproven or "natural" remedy.

 - According to the FDA, aspirin and ibuprofen should not be taken during the last 3 months of your pregnancy unless you are instructed by your doctor to take it.
+And if you feel like you need either of these medicines at any time during pregnancy, make sure you check with your doctor before taking it.
 These drugs can cause problems for your baby or cause problems when you are in labor.

 - Talk with your doctor about special prenatal vitamins that are safe for mom and baby.
 OTC vitamins may have doses that are too high.